Joiry/HSL_Carp/qc_trim.md

 Its important to note the trimming proceeds from whichever side until it reaches a bp about the cutoff, and stops there.
 Potentially one good read could protect worse reads further in, so another strategy is to use a window, where the cutoff is triggered based on the average quality of several reads.

-*(tho, in the case of bbduk, the basic side trimming is a bit more sophisticated already than other trimmers)*
+*(in the case of bbduk, the basic side trimming is a bit more sophisticated already than other trimmers)*

 ~~~
 $ sbatch -o bbduk.%j.out --wrap="bbduk.sh -Xmx1g in=ecoli_ref-5m.fastq.gz out=ecoli_ref-5m.trim_win20.fastq.gz qtrim=w trimq=20 minlen=50"